krivard/codalab-worksheets-wiki/Execution.md

-Once the worker has all of the dependencies installed, the worker then executes the run in the Docker container, sending back status updates to the CodaLab server (e.g., memory usage, etc.), and sees if there are any requests to kill the worker.
+Once the worker has all of the dependencies installed, the worker then executes the run in the Docker container, sending back status updates to the CodaLab server (e.g., memory usage, etc.), and sees if there are any requests to kill the run bundle.
 Any requests to download files in the bundle are forwarded from the CodaLab server to the worker.
 At the end of the run, the worker sends back all the bundle contents.
 See the [worker system design doc](worker-design.pdf) for more detailed information.